 With their heart-shaped, overlapping petals and vivid colours, pansies are one of the most popular flowers to grow in window boxes.
 In spite of how pretty they look, they’re tough little plants: they can withstand single digit temperatures and will survive a frost – so if you’re looking to keep your window box looking colourful throughout the winter months, pansies are a wise choice.

 Pansies are best planted in early spring or autumn, and though you can plant them from seeds, it’s much easier to buy plants from a local nursery.
 Plus, this way you’ll be able to enjoy these cheery blooms much sooner.
 Pansies like a bit of sun, but not too much: their ideal spot will get some morning sun but be shady in the afternoon.
-Pansies are pretty low maintenance, though they need regular watering and do best when planted in potting soil (do ensure it’s well-drained though!)
+Pansies are pretty low maintenance, though they need regular watering and do best when planted in potting soil (do ensure it’s well-drained though!).
+As with all of the plants on this list, you can also grow pansies indoors all year round – provided that you have a space for them which is both cool and sunny.

 For more information, have a read of this article by The Old Farmer’s Almanac, or watch the video below.